 Scone Palace is not only a historic residence but also the site of the celebrated Royal Trees.
 These ancient trees, steeped in legend and lore, stand as silent witnesses to centuries of Scottish history and royal tradition.

 The Royal Trees at Scone Palace hold a special place in the hearts of Scots, symbolizing the enduring bond between the monarchy and the land.
-Legend has it that the area surrounding Scone Palace was once the site of the ancient coronation stone, The Stone of Destiny, upon which Scottish kings were traditionally crowned.
+The area surrounding Scone Palace was once the site of the ancient coronation stone, The Stone of Destiny, upon which Scottish kings were traditionally crowned.
 It is said that the sacredness of this site extends to the majestic trees that adorn its landscape.

 The King James VI Sycamore overlooking The Parkland, is believed to have been planted in the early 17th century, during the reign of King James VI of Scotland, who later became King James I of England.
 As one of the most influential monarchs in Scottish history, King James VI played a pivotal role in uniting the crowns of Scotland and England, ushering in a new era of political and cultural significance.